top of page

 Now is the time for harmony and unity upon the planet

-So I respectfully borrow a beautiful Lakota prayer phrase:
+So we respectfully borrow a beautiful Lakota prayer phrase:

 bottom of page